De rebus in Oriente mirabilibus: Synopsis

+Several manuscripts contain additional chapters not found in the original, drawn from Isidore of Seville's Etymologies and from other sources.

 Authorship and language

 De rebus in Oriente mirabilibus purports to be a letter from a king named Pharasmanes to a Roman emperor.
 In some versions the emperor is Trajan and in others Hadrian.
 The latter is probably original, with Trajan being a corruption.
 The Pharasmanes in question is King Pharasmanes II of Iberia, who is known for his rift with Hadrian, as recorded in the Historia Augusta.

 Given Hadrian's interest in the marvellous, "a letter from Pharasmanes to Hadrian dealing with the monstrous and the marvellous is ... not at variance with such historical knowledge as we have of the personages named."
 In arguing for authenticity, some authors have pointed to Hadrian's known interest in the bizarre.
 His freedman Phlegon of Tralles was a leading writer in this vein.

 If the letter is authentic, it must have been written in Greek.
 Although it is almost certainly not authentic, there are other indications that the original text was Greek, including the use of the stadion unit for distance and some mythological references without parallel in Latin writings (for example, a description of the Palace of the Sun, which is conflated with Heliopolis in Egypt).
 Even if the original was not Greek, the letter is "couched in terms intended to give it the appearance of a translation from Greek".